codeforamerica/github-tidy/readme.md

 Github Tidy
 ============

-This backbone powered webapp uses the Github API and metadata files stored in this repository to review the purpose and quality of repositories stored in our account---with the goal of better managing their multiduditity.
+This backbone powered webapp uses the Github API and metadata files stored in this repository to review the purpose and quality of repositories stored in our account---with the goal of better managing their multitudinity.

 Reviewing Repositories
 ======================